DIPlib/diplib/doc/src/design.md

 in an object, and parameters to the algorithm are set through object methods.
 This leads to very verbose code that is not readable.
-For example, compare the two code snippets below (function object version is not *ITK* code, but a simplified version of that that ignores *ITK*'s templates and processing pipeline):
+For example, compare the two code snippets below (function object version is not *ITK* code, but a simplified version that ignores *ITK*'s templates and processing pipeline):

 ```cpp
 lib::GaussianFilter gauss;